Updated: April 24, 2025

 With expats from all walks of life coming to call Portugal home, it is not difficult to see just why the country is so popular.
 With beautiful beaches, stunning landscapes, and historic cities, it is easy to get lost in the charm of Portugal.
-However, when moving to any country there are many practical aspects to consider.
+However, when moving to any country, there are many practical aspects to consider.
 One of the most important is healthcare, and you will be pleased to know that healthcare in Portugal is very good and is increasingly tailored to expats in Portugal.

 Portugal Healthcare: Public Options

-As a country resident, you’ll be treated the same way a Portuguese citizen would.
-The public Portuguese healthcare system is generally free, but bear in mind that there is a patient contribution that you will need to pay and that the price of this will vary.
+As a Portuguese resident, you’ll be treated the same way a Portuguese citizen would.
+The public Portuguese healthcare system is generally free, but bear in mind that there is a patient contribution that you will need to pay, and that the price of this will vary.
 For example, general practitioner consultations will cost you less than a consultation at the Accident & Emergency, and X-rays, scans, and other tests will require an added fee.
 The level of English in public health centers, although not quite as good as in private healthcare in Portugal, has come on leaps and bounds in recent years, particularly in the more expat-heavy parts of the country.

 Portugal Healthcare: Private Options